CSBSJU/CSCI-310/docs/syllabus.md

 allowed to make up missed exams in the case of an excused absence and at the discretion of the instructor.

-**Emails / Outlook meeting invitations:** I welcome emails and Outlook meeting invitations from students.
-However, I do ask that you please use the following guideline when sending either to me: start the subject line with CS310, CS 310, CSCI310, or CSCI 310.
-This way, I can easily filter through my email and respond to the important ones (from students) in a more timely manner.
+#### Emails / Outlook meeting invitations
+I welcome emails and Outlook meeting invitations from students.
+However, please use the following guideline when sending either to me:
+* start the subject line with CS310, CS 310, CSCI310, or CSCI 310
+* provide a concise description in subject line
+* use a salutation like, "Good Afternoon Prof. Iverson" or just "Prof. Iverson"
+* use standard punctuation, capitalization, spelling, and grammar If you fail to incorporate any of the above suggestions when corresponding with me via email or meeting invitations, the I MAY NOT respond in a timely manner.

 ### Course evaluation
 The final grade for the course will be based on the percentages shown below.